 The study suggests that the phenomenon in question is a mesospheric bore, a rare and little-studied phenomenon that takes place in the mesosphere.
 The tidal bore phenomenon is a wave common to many rivers, where the tide travels up the river channel.

-Various types of gravity wave are born in the atmosphere and then rise.
+Various types of gravity waves are born in the atmosphere and then rise.
 In very rare cases, gravity waves can get filtered as they rise between the mesopause and an inversion layer that is intermittently formed below the mesopause.
 The inversion layer makes the filtered waves bend and enables them to travel long distances through the channel without attenuation.

 When the oxygen atoms in the bore collide with the electrons precipitating down upon the atmosphere, they become excited.
-When releasing this excitation, they create the auroral light.
+When releasing this excitation, they create auroral light.
 This is why mesospheric bores – a phenomenon thus far considered a very challenging subject of research – can occasionally be seen with the naked eye.

 Space researchers focus on the atmosphere

 Prior to this discovery, mesospheric bores were not observed in the auroral zone, nor have they been investigated via auroral emissions.